oatpp/oatpp/CONTRIBUTING.md

 # Contributing to Oat++

-Thank you for your interest in the project, and taking time to contribute.
+Thank you for your interest in the project, and for taking time to contribute.

 ## How to contribute